 Both partners need to be assessed for the nursing home list, independent of each other.

 There are no guarantees that the couple will end up in the same nursing home.
 The reunification process can be long and tricky.

 Making a move to retirement living or long-term care is a vitally important decision in the life of an older adult.
 Do your research.
 Ask questions.
 Then plan, plan, and plan some more!

 Our Tea & Toast advisors are well-versed in all aspects of senior living and can help you explore your options for retirement living and/or long-term care.
 Contact us any time!

-My new ebook is full of more helpful strategies and insider information about the retirement industry.
+Breadcrumbs, my ebook/book is full of more helpful strategies and insider information about the retirement industry.
 Please take a look!